There are many natural ingredients for steaming hair in Nigeria.

 4. Adds Luster

-Eggs contain a high amount of fatty acids – precisely what is needed to maintain your hair’s natural shine.
+Eggs contain a high amount of fatty acids – exactly what is needed to maintain your hair’s natural shine.

 If your hair has gotten dull over time, egg steaming might be just what you need to restore your hair’s shiny look.